Clippy EM172 Microphone

 A few days later the microphone arrived and I must say it turned out quite well.
 It has a lovely deep warm sound to the microphone and it captures minimal background noise and makes some very good recordings.
 It actually sounds like a quite expensive studio microphone as the sound is so warm and clear, but it only cost just over £30.

 I have used it in the studio and outside when there is no wind, and the EM172 captures the sound near to it from your voice and all other sound like my neighbours dogs barking loudly was minimal so the recording was not spoiled.

 It picks up very little background noise.
 Somehow they have this just right.
 It will pick up sound from just inches away clear as day.
 But then other sound is also recorded but kept to a minimum and just so low not to be a problem.

 We have used this outside near a road and where dogs were barking on a neighbours property and the recording was ok.

 The Clippy EM172 microphone is a clip-on lapel microphone.
 It needs 12 or 48 V plug-in power from your Zoom type recorder or your camera.
 Supplied with 1.1 m of cable which is ideal.
 Just long enough to comfortably reach the recorder held on your waist and not hang or get caught.
 It will plug-in with a 3.5 mm jack plug which should fit all sound recorders and all cameras.

-My opinion of it?
-First lapel microphone I have had.
-It’s quite good and for the money I think it’s great.
+Conclusion.
+It’s quite good, working after many years and for the money I think it’s great.